-The university strives to protect the university environment against acts of violence, destruction and vandalism; and provide a quality living and learning environment that is safe, secure, and conducive to academic pursuits.
-Therefore, it is necessary, on occasion, to remove students from the university community when the behavior is severe.
+The university strives to protect the campus community against acts of violence, destruction and vandalism; and provide a quality living and learning environment that is safe, secure, and conducive to academic pursuits.
+Therefore, it is necessary, on occasion, to remove students from the university community when unacceptable behavior is severe.